yereverluvinunclebert/Panzer-Pagefile-Gauge-VB6/README.md

 # Panzer-Pagefile-Gauge-VB6

+ This is an interim page before updating all text and images.
 A FOSS Pagefile Gauge VB6 WoW64 Widget for Reactos, XP, Win7, 8 and 10/11+.

  My current VB6/RC6 PSD program being finished now, fundamentally complete, only awaiting testing on Windows XP and Win7 32bit and some multi monitor checking, completion of the CHM help file and the creation of the setup.exe.
 This Panzer widget is based upon the Yahoo widget of the same visual design and very similar operation.